15 amazing days of outback adventures from Adelaide to Darwin!

 Day 3 - Flinders Ranges – Port Augusta

-The soaring river red gums that envelop the restored Hills Homestead will leave you lost for words; equally mesmerising is the display inside the property, revealing the hardships of early settlers in this part of the state.
-You get here on a leisurely walk along Wilpena Creek and continue to Wangarra Hill Lookout for seemingly endless views over the pound’s rippling peaks and sweeping curves.
-The drama is echoed as you climb to Pichi Richi Pass – spare a thought for the workers who built the train line here in the 1870s, through deep rock that provides a snapshot of Flinders Ranges geology.
-Ease into Port Augusta, where more stories of yesteryear await at Wadlata Outback Centre.
+The river red gums that envelop Hills Homestead will leave you lost for words.
+You get here on a leisurely walk along Wilpena Creek and continue to Wangarra Hill Lookout for views over the pound’s peaks and curves.
+The drama is echoed as you travel to Pichi Richi Pass and the historic town of Quorn, where with a Local Guide, you'll hear the importance of this town in the ANZAC's Gallipoli Campaign, before easing into Port Augusta.

 Day 4 - Port Augusta – Coober Pedy

-With Port Augusta in the rear-view mirror, your journey continues into space.
-Well, sort of.
-The main attraction in Woomera is a former rocket-testing site, today stocked with rockets and missiles tested over the past 60 years.
-Speaking of space, you may will think you’ve landed on the moon as you travel through sun-baked country to isolated Coober Pedy, known as ‘the opal capital of the world’.
-Things get deep as you travel underground with a local to see how these gleaming gems are mined, and visit the town’s head-scratching subterranean facilities, from churches to schools and hotels.
+Secrets are revealed at former rocket-testing site Woomera, today home to a park where you can glimpse Australia’s aerospace innovations.
+Speaking of space, you may will think you’ve landed on the moon as you travel through sun-baked country to isolated Coober Pedy, aka ‘the opal capital of the world’.
+Things get deep as you travel underground with a local to see how these gleaming gems are mined, and visit the town’s head-scratching subterranean facilities.

 Day 5 - Coober Pedy – Uluru